noelboss/PageQueryBoss/README.md

 		$query = ["skyscraper`#building`"]

 ### Key value pars:
-1. Any of the keys above with an new query array:
+1. Any of the keys above (1-5) with an new nested sub-query array:

 		$query = [
 			'skyscraper' => [